scottlapoint/remix_services_4_sale/README.md

 $10 - DJ Tiesto Featuring Nicola Hitchcock From Mandalay – In My Memory (Remixes)\
 $5 - Dominoo - Run Run Away (Great Big Sea Dance Version)\
 $10 - Destinys Child - Bootylicious\
-$15 - Diana Fox & Starsplash - Where Are You Now & Rainbow In The Sky\
 $20 - Donna Lori - Sweet Holiday\
 $5 - Donna Summer – I Will Go With You (Con Te Partiró)\
 $4 - Double You – Why (Let's Make It Christmas) / Megamix\